MojosBeans100/MS3-bike-hire/README.md

 It is then up to the tester to submit more forms and re-run the Heroku link.
 If the form has already been processed, it should raise an error and not process that form again.

-# Link to Google Form
-The Google Form can be found <a href="https://docs.google.com/forms/d/e/1FAIpQLSf65gwDPHQ-m0Fo5ZylJY6MdEva9j5YLtU0maKbP4wvLUBw-Q/viewform" target="_blank" rel="noopener">here</a>.
-(Note: Right click on link to open a new tab).

-# Link to Google Sheets

 # Features
 ## Google Form (for user)
 * The Google Form should be found as a link on the bike shop's (hypothetical) website.